Babies in hot weather

 - confusion, shortness of breath and vomiting

-- coma (not rousing when touched or called).
+- coma - not waking up when touched or called.

 What to do for heat stroke